Ophthalmologist Specializing in Glaucoma and Cataracts

 Dr. Wang specializes in the management of cataract and glaucomatous diseases such as primary open-angle glaucoma, pseudo-exfoliation glaucoma, narrow-angle glaucoma, and secondary glaucoma caused by other eye conditions.

-Surgically, she performs cataract surgery, provides glaucoma laser treatment as well as procedures ranging from the micro-incisional (or minimally invasive) glaucoma surgeries (MIGS) to the traditional filtering, and glaucoma devices implantation.
+Surgically, she performs cataract surgery, provides glaucoma laser treatment as well as procedures ranging from the newest micro-incisional (or minimally invasive) glaucoma surgeries (MIGS) to the traditional filtering surgeries, and glaucoma shunt implantation.

 While Dr. Wang was attending Duke University School of Medicine, she was granted the John Henry Dorminy Medical Scholarship and the Medical School Faculty Wives Endowed Scholarship.
 She was also awarded the Senior-William G. Anlyan Scholar Award and the Vice President Clinical Research Award.

-During Dr. Wang’s free time, she plays badminton at a nationally competitive level and loves ballet and Chinese classical dance.
+During Dr. Wang’s free time, she plays badminton at a nationally competitive level and loves yoga, pilates and dancing.
 She enjoys writing, Chinese traditional painting, gardening, traveling, and hiking with her two dogs, Hulu and Benzi.
 As an asset to our diverse community of patients, she is also fluent in Mandarin and Cantonese.

 “I thrive to help restore and improve my patients’ vision, but they at the same time help change the way I view the world!
 It is a beautiful thing when a career and a passion come together.”